Top Banks in Ethiopia

 Overview of Ethiopia's leading financial institutions

-For anyone considering a banking career in Ethiopia, this list is a helpful guide on where to start.
+For anyone considering a banking career in Ethiopia, this list of banks in Ethiopia is a helpful guide on where to start.
 To learn more, see our list of financial institutions.

 Dashen Bank was established in 1995 under the NBE’s National Licensing and Supervision of Banking Business Proclamation 84/1994 and the Commercial Code of Ethiopia 1960.
-It is the largest private bank in Ethiopia.
+It is the largest of the private banks in Ethiopia.
 Headquartered in Addis Ababa, the bank oversees 196 branches, 220 ATMs, nine forex bureaus, and 958 POS terminals located throughout the country.

 Revenue: ETB 2.07 billion (2017)